5 Things to Expect After a Chronic Illness Diagnosis

 - Judgment.
 People often cannot understand what they can’t see.
 You look healthy.
 Surely you’re not sick.
 As you disclose your diagnosis to friends and family you may find some people's reactions surprising.
 Be aware that they may not understand.

 - Getting salty.
-One of the biggest treatments for POTS is to increase salt intake.
+One of the biggest management symptoms for POTS is to increase salt intake.
 Salty snacks, salty foods, salt tablets, and electrolytes.
 Keep in mind that not all electrolyte drinks are created equal, and we recommend using a medical grade electrolyte.

 - Compression socks.
 Your wardrobe may change a bit.
 And while buying compression socks may make you feel like you’re 90 you should know that there are some seriously adorable compression socks made for the younger crowd.